 Can I travel in Malaga?

-Yes, you can now that the province is in stage 1 (from 18 May onwards), but you must not leave the province.
+Yes, you can now that the province is in stage 3 (from 8 June onwards).
 And you must observe social distancing measures at all times.

 Can I travel outside Malaga?

-You can’t go outside Malaga province (or the province you live in in Spain) until the end of stage 3.
+You can now travel outside Malaga province (or the province you live in in Spain).
 The government has not issued the rules for travel around the country yet.

-The Spanish government has announced that from 15 May, everyone arriving in Spain must observe a 14-day quarantine period.
-This includes Spanish nationals and residents and the 14-day period starts the day after arrival.
+If they do, they include Spanish nationals and residents and the 14-day period starts the day after arrival.
 You must stay in your home or accommodation (e.g. hotel or self-catering apartment) and can only go out for essential food shopping and to the pharmacy or health centre.
 You must wear a mask at all times when outside.
-This rule applies at least until Spain comes out of the state of emergency, probably at the end of June.

 Stay up to date with Malaga – sign up for our free fortnightly newsletter.
 All you need to know about what’s on and what’s new in the city in your inbox every other Friday.